carmonalab/pyucell/README.md

 You need to have Python 3.10 or newer installed on your system.
 If you don't have Python installed, we recommend installing [uv][].

-There are several alternative options to install pyUCell:

 <!--
 1) Install the latest release of `pyUCell` from [PyPI][]: